wholien/sg-sublime/README.md

 ## Support

-The Sourcegraph Live Sublime Plugin has currently only been tested using OSX and Sublime Text 3.
+The Sourcegraph Live Sublime Plugin has currently only been tested using Mac OS X and Sublime Text 3.